Perhaps parents need a timeout from giving timeouts.

 The most common mistakes were giving the child multiple warnings before putting him or her in timeout, talking to the child during timeout and even allowing the child access to toys, books or electronics, which made the timeout less effective.

-“The biggest thing is following through with what you say,” said Erin Frazier, M.D., pediatrician with Norton Children’s Medical Associates – Broadway.
+“The biggest thing is following through with what you say,” said Erin Frazier, M.D., pediatrician with Norton Children’s Medical Group – Broadway.
 “If you keep saying ‘I am going to put you in timeout’ and never do, it’s ineffective.”

 Dr. Frazier, who also is medical director of Norton Children’s Prevention & Wellness, says parents need to set limits and stick to them.